Ackee-Blockchain/2025-workshop-fuzzing/README.md

 ### Invariant

 - Checks that all variables in the contract are the same as the variables in the Python test
-- Run all invariant functions after every flow
+- Runs all invariant functions after every flow

-## 💡 MGF pro tips
+## 💡 MGF Pro Tips

 How to write code and testing tips

 ### Seed of Fuzzing

-When you reached exception, but generally it does not show exact reason.
+When you encounter an exception, it generally does not show the exact reason.

 ```bash
 wake test tests/test_fuzz.py -S 0abcdefg...
 ```

-### Multi process testing
+### Multi-process testing

 ```bash
 wake test tests/test_fuzz.py -P 4